Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Introduction

 How may fluid be mixed at low Reynolds number?
 Such mixing is normally performed with a stirrer, a rotating device within the container that produces a complex, chaotic flow.
 Alternatively, in the absence of a stirrer, rotation of the container walls themselves can perform the mixing, as occurs in a cement mixer.
+On occasions, however, mixing is attempted by a cyclic deformation of the container walls that does not allow for a net relative displacement of the corresponding surfaces, situations that often occur both in artificial devices and in living organisms.
 At the lowest Reynolds numbers, under what is known as creeping flow conditions, fluid inertia is negligible, fluid flow is reversible, and an inversion of the movement of the stirrer or the walls leads --- up to perturbations owing to particle diffusion --- to unmixing, as Taylor \cite{taylor_film} and Heller \cite{heller} demonstrated.
 This would seem to preclude the use of reciprocating motion to stir fluid at low Reynolds numbers; it would appear to lead to perpetual cycles of mixing and unmixing.
-The solution to this conundrum involves a geometric phase induced by a cyclic variation of the boundary shape.
-A geometric phase \cite{shapere} is an example of anholonomy: the failure of system variables to return to their original values after a closed circuit in the parameters.
-In this Letter we propose what we term geometric mixing: the use of the geometric phase introduced by the deformable boundaries of a container as a tool for fluid mixing at low Reynolds number.
-We note that since a flow produced by a reciprocal cycle of the boundaries induces an identity map for the positions of each fluid element at successive cycles, the problem of mixing by nonreciprocal ones is closely related to the class of dynamical systems constituted by perturbations of the identity.
-The structure of chaos in this class of dynamics has been greatly overlooked in the literature, and the present research opens a new avenue to the understanding of this associated problem.
-To exemplify how this process leads to efficient mixing, we use the well-known two-dimensional mixer based on the journal bearing flow but subject to a much-less-studied rotation protocol that satisfies geometrical constraints.
-We lastly propose that such a geometric phase --- the ``belly phase'' \cite{berry} --- may be found in the stomach.
+The question then arises of how cyclic changes in the shape of the containers could lead to efficient mixing.
+Consider a biological case of cavity flow: the stomach.
+In the stomach food and drink are mixed to form a homogeneous fluid termed chyme, which is then digested by the intestines.
+Gastric mixing is produced by what is called peristalsis: by the stomach walls moving in a rhythmic fashion.
+In mathematical terms, the shape of the stomach walls undergoes a closed cycle in the space of shapes during each peristalsis cycle.
+Obviously only shape cycles that do not require a cumulative net displacement between any two sections of the stomach can be considered.
+How then is this peristaltic movement of the stomach walls able to produce mixing, especially in animals in which the stomach dimensions are such that fluid inertia of the stomach contents is negligible?